ncatlab/nlab-content/pages/4/2/5/0/524/content.md

 In 1999, [[Todd Trimble]] introduced a definition of weak $n$-category in a lecture at Cambridge University.
 This definition was introduced in order to give an algebraic notion of fundamental $n$-groupoid, and has since been taken up in a number of directions by Tom Leinster and Eugenia Cheng, who compare it with globular approaches (e.g., Batanin's) and give a weak $\omega$-category extension.

-The original idea was to use an $A_{\infty}$ cocategory structure on the topological interval $I$, in the form of an topological operad $T$ which is used to control all ways of weakly composing arrows.
+The original idea was to use an $A_\infty$-[[A-infinity-cocategory|cocategory]] structure on the topological interval $I$, in the form of an topological operad $T$ which is used to control all ways of weakly composing arrows.
 Then one proceeds to define weak $n$-categories by induction, defining at each stage a fundamental $n$-groupoid functor

 $$\Pi_n: Top \to nCat$$